 \subsection{Performance Impact of Design Optimizations}

-We evaluate the impact of our design choices on the speedup.
-Figure \ref{fig:design_optimization_perf_impact} shows speedup and energy efficiency improvements as design optimizations are incrementally applied to the ProactivePIM system.
-The baseline is normal HBM2 with the last-level cache of the host set to 32MB.
-The first two configurations, Proact\_P and Proact\_M, are PIM systems without SRAM cache: Proact\_P adds only bg-PIM to the baseline, while Proact\_M applies the subtable mapping strategy on Proact\_P.
-Finally, Proact\_T represents our complete PIM system with table-wise prefetch.
-With a 512B embedding size, Proact\_P and Proact\_M achieve speedups of a 8\% and 69\% for QR-trick, and 13\% and 272\% for TT-Rec, respectively.
-The performance of Proact\_P is lower than the ideal speedup target of $2\times$ (bank groups $\times$ tccd\_s/tccd\_l) in HBM2, caused by the CPU-PIM communication overhead.
-Proact\_M achieves $39\%$ performance improvement than Proact\_P by eliminating the overhead, also reducing energy consumption by $32\%$.
-In each algorithm, Proact\_T achieves $2.84\times$ and $4.8\times$ better results than the baseline, leveraging SRAM cache for intra-GnR locality.
-Proact\_T outperforms in energy efficiency due to decreased activation and read energy.
-Prefetch overhead is minimal as speedup of Proact\_T over Proact\_M is nearly ideal.
+We first evaluate the impact of our design choices on the speedup on the Criteo dataset.
+Figures \ref{fig:design_optimization_perf_impact} (a) and (b) shows performance improvements in speedup and energy efficiency improvements when design optimizations are gradually incorporated within the ProactivePIM system for the QR-trick and TT-Rec.
+The baseline is normal HBM2 with the last-level cache of the host CPU set to 32MB.
+The first two configurations, Proact\_P and Proact\_M, refer to PIM systems without SRAM cache: Proact\_P adds only bg-PIM to the baseline, whereas Proact\_M applies the subtable mapping strategy to Proact\_P.
+Finally, Proact\_T represents our complete PIM system with table-wise prefetch and TT-Rec optimization.